crosstheages/public-data/patch-notes-blast.md

   - There is a display issue on the screen to select another card, showing a Hanzo placeholder everytime.
 - Profile
   - There is a display issue on the card count for each collection.
-  - There is a display issue on private profiles not hiding personalisation icons.
 - Gameplay
   - The end turn button sometimes doesn't trigger.
 If this happens to you, please report it using the in-game bug report feature (F1 on PC or shake your phone).